Thairo Estrada Player Props: Giants vs. Angels

 Angels Pitching Rankings

-- In his last appearance on Tuesday, the lefty went five innings against the Atlanta Braves, giving up two earned runs while surrendering three hits.
+- The righty last pitched on Wednesday against the Atlanta Braves, when he tossed 3 2/3 innings, allowing nine earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.